 What about you!?
 What colors have you put together this month for your Farm Girl Vintage blocks?
 Let us know and feel free to post pictures in the comments below.
 Or join us on the Facebook group to share and enjoy more Featherweight Fellowship online!

-NOTE: We will continue sewing three blocks per month until we finish at the end of 2019.
-Thus, on May 30th, 2019, we will feature Block 27 Old Red Barn, Block 28 Out To Pasture, and Block 29 Patchwork Pumpkin.
-Pace yourself and maybe do one block a week, then check back in next month, knowing we've been working on these together!
+NOTE: We will continue sewing three blocks until we finish the Farm Girl Vintage Sew Along.
+Thus, we will feature Block 27 Old Red Barn, Block 28 Out To Pasture, and Block 29 Patchwork Pumpkin next.